 - A Great Chocolate Cookie.
 The chocolate cookie base is perfectly soft and flavorful.

 - Kid-Friendly Baking.
 These cookies are so much fun to make with your kids.
-They can have some fun in the kitchen and create new memories with you.
+My baby girl Harmony loves baking cookies with me in the kitchen.
+These are a hit!

 - Perfect Combination!
 Chocolate, pecans, and caramel make an amazing flavor combination.

 - A Unique Cookie!
-These animal-shaped cookies are perfect for kids’ birthday parties, bake sales, and themed events!
+These shaped cookies are perfect for kids’ birthday parties, bake sales, and themed events!